Vilzku/snibbets/README.md

   - Search
   - Navbar
 - Profile page
+  - Information and posts
   - Edit mode
-  - Navbar
-- Goodbye screen
+- Goodbye screen (Not implemented as not priority)

 On top of that a modal view is needed for inspecting or editing a snippet.